smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ```
 !@

-### Getting Remote Control Modules
+### Getting Remote Control Module Information
+The first step is to get the capabilities and information about each of the remote control modules.

-When connected to Core v6.0+ you will want to save the moduleID for future use.
-The `moduleID` is contained within `moduleInfo` in the remote control capability module on Core v6.0+.
-If Core is less then 6.0 you shoud still get remote control module data but you do not need to save the `moduleID`.
+When connected to Core v6.0+, you will want to save this information for future use.
+The `moduleID` contained within the `moduleInfo` struct on each capability when connected to a Core v6.0+ system is necessary to control that module.
+If connected to Core <6.0, you should still get remote control module data to know what properties are available.

 @![iOS]
 ##### Objective-C